Blue: Shades and variations

+Various shades of blue labeled with HSL, RGB, and web color names.

 Blue is the colour of light between violet and cyan on the visible spectrum.
 Hues of blue include indigo and ultramarine, closer to violet; pure blue, without any mixture of other colours; Azure, which is a lighter shade of blue, similar to the colour of the sky; Cyan, which is midway in the spectrum between blue and green, and the other blue-greens such as turquoise, teal, and aquamarine.

 Blue also varies in shade or tint; darker shades of blue contain black or grey, while lighter tints contain white.
 Darker shades of blue include ultramarine, cobalt blue, navy blue, and Prussian blue; while lighter tints include sky blue, azure, and Egyptian blue (for a more complete list see the List of colours).

 As a structural colour

 In nature, many blue phenomena arise from structural colouration, the result of interference between reflections from two or more surfaces of thin films, combined with refraction as light enters and exits such films.
 The geometry then determines that at certain angles, the light reflected from both surfaces interferes constructively, while at other angles, the light interferes destructively.
 Diverse colours therefore appear despite the absence of colourants.